 Although maroon bellies are considered quiet as far as conures go (much quieter than any of the Aratingas!), don’t forget that when they do decide to make noise, their calls are still pretty ear-piercing.

-The black capped conure can naturally be found in both the lowland forests of the southern Amazon basin as well as higher altitude areas on the eastern side of the Andes mountains.
+The black-capped conure can naturally be found in both the lowland forests of the southern Amazon basin as well as higher altitude areas on the eastern side of the Andes mountains.
 Like a number of the other species on this list, the natural population is threatened by habitat loss.
-This has lead to black capped conures being listed as Near Endangered.
+This has led to black-capped conures being listed as Near Endangered.